itzamna314/dosql/README.md

 ```

 # drivers
 Currently, only the mssql driver is supported.
-Adding new driver support should be a simple matter of importing the desired driver, and building a correctly-formatted connection string in config.go.
+Adding new driver support should be a simple matter of importing the desired driver and building a correctly-formatted connection string in config.go.
 If you would like to add support for a new driver, please submit a pull request.